hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 <!-- {: .notice--info} -->
 JIT (Just-In-Time) compilation means that code is compiled at runtime, when it is needed, rather than being fully compiled beforehand.
-Here, `cuda.jit` compiles Python the function into a CUDA GPU kernel when it is first called.
+Here, `cuda.jit` compiles the function into a CUDA GPU kernel when it is first called.
 Furthermore, Numba checks the argument types at runtime and dispatches the call to a matching compiled specialization; if non exists, JIT compilation creates one.
 This is called *Dynamic dispatching* which works together with JIT compilation.